LasseKrarup/TheHideout/content/pages/about/pricing/index.md

       Recordings done in the studio will be mixed with a discount.

       *Two revisions included.*
-    price: 5 tracks mixed  6.000 DKK (VAT incl. so no VAT will be added to the total cost.)
+    price: 5 tracks mixed  8.500 DKK (VAT incl. so no VAT will be added to the total cost.)
   - title: Mastering
-    content: |-
+    content: >-
       Mastering pr song 450 kr.
 Volume discount will be offered please contact us for an offer.

-      *2 revisions included in the price*
+      2 revisions included in the price

-      ***Recordings done in the studio will be mastered with a discount.***
-    price: 3 tracks mastered 1.200 DKK (VAT incl. so no VAT will be added to the total cost.)
+    price: 3 tracks mastered 1.350 DKK (VAT incl. so no VAT will be added to the total cost.)
   - title: Photoshoot
     content: Three hours photoshoot in the studio including 5-10 digital pictures.
-    price: 1.500 DKK (VAT incl. so no VAT will be added to the total cost.)
+    price: 2.000 DKK (VAT incl. so no VAT will be added to the total cost.)
 ---